jekyllgrim/ZScript_Basics/08_Pointers_and_casting.md

 > *Note*: Don't forget that you have to use **NoDelay** if you want to do something in the very first frame of the Spawn state.
 Otherwise Doom skips that function.

 The daddy Caco spawns a baby Caco when it appears, and makes the baby its `tracer`.
-When the daddy dies, it checks if its `tracer` still exists, and if so, does a bunch of stuff **on the** **tracer**: plays a sound, changes its `translation` and `speed`, and removes its ability to enter Pain state.
+When the daddy dies, it checks if its `tracer` still exists and is still alive, and if so, does a bunch of stuff **on the** **tracer**: plays a sound, changes its `translation` and `speed`, and removes its ability to enter Pain state.
 The baby is out for blood.

 We use `tracer.` as a prefix to execute functions on it and change its properties.
 As mentioned earlier, **it's very important to null-check all pointers you use** to avoid the risk of causing a VM abort.
 A simple example why it could happen here is that the daddy spawns its baby 64 units in front of itself; if the daddy Caco is initially placed facing some other actor or a wall, it won't spawn the baby at all (because `A_SpawnItemEx` checks for free space before spawning something).